Uttar Pradesh Police: Moral Policing

 The Uttar Pradesh Police has been extensively involved in incidents of moral policing.
 These incidents have earned ire from general public and media personnel, besides the Supreme Court.

 On 19 December 2005, police personnel raided a public park in Meerut, accompanied by cameras crews from TV channels.
 They attacked couples sitting in the park in front of cameras.
 The raid was termed "Operation Majnu" (named after the folklore) and it was claimed by the police that the purpose was to check sexual harassment.

 On 29 November 2011, the Ghaziabad police launched its own "Operation Majnu".
 The police caught couples in parks and made the men do sit-ups in front of TV cameras.
 The head of the operation an officer called Alka Pandey said it was to prevent "innocent girls being trapped by boys with evil motives".

 On 10 August 2013, Ghaziabad police raided a hotel on a tip-off and detained 56 adult couples.
 It was later found out of them, 52 couples were married or consenting friends.
 The police had carried out the raid after locals noticed usual traffic to the hotel and told the police.

 In 2017, Chief Minister Yogi Adityanath started the anti-romeo squads in the department for safety of women and young girls from sexual harassment and eve-teasing.
 However, the squads were found to be involved in acts of moral policing, harassment of couples, as well as extortion.
 Due to such incidents, the Police force and the Government came under fire from media for such incidents of moral policing, as well as misuse of authority, eventually demanding that the squads be disbanded.

+In December 2025, a Station House Officer in Mau, Uttar Pradesh, was transferred, after she was found questioning a school girl and her brother, warning them not to be roaming around without guardians after suspecting a relationship between the siblings, which sparked widespread condemnation of moral policing.
+As a result of this, the Mau Superintendent of Police stated to the media about sensitising and counselling all police personnel regarding their behavior with the public.